Cosmo-Universe/.github/profile/README.md

 - ... (more)

 ## What is Cosmolang?
-Cosmolang operates across various abstraction levels, denoted by numerical values.
+Cosmolang opera.tes across various abstraction levels, denoted by numerical values.
 These levels represent different abstraction tiers within the language, with higher numbers signifying increased abstraction.

 * Level 0 corresponds to a low-level representation akin to working with bits.
 * Level 1 embodies an assembly language abstraction, offering more advanced operations than raw bits.